RakLord/bitburnerOLD/README.md

 1. `get_server_stats.js`

 Usage: Pass the name of the server as args to get updates about the server every 5 seconds.

+---- Running Scripts ----
+1. `running_scripts.js`

+Usage: Run script to see all servers and who its targeting